 We weren’t going for any band in particular.
 But we were big fans of Bob Marley and it happened that his old band, the Wailers, was going to be there.
 Rumor had it they’d have a dread-lock-swinging stand-in for Bob.
 So, yeah, that would be cool.
 And one of the original members of The Band, Garth Hudson, would be there with his very own band of friends and family.
 And don’t forget Phil Lesh, bassist for the Grateful Dead.
 He would be there too.

 And it was said that at some point in the night there’d be this huge drum circle where anyone could basically join the circle and go to town on one of a plethora of bongo drums.
 Count me in.
+In addition, we could still make money on the side simply by playing some fun casino games via betmove.

 A gathering at the Poconos